trhoang2368/COVID_19/README.md

 ## III.
 Analysis Steps:
 I use both Python - Jupyter and R for my analysis.
 I use Python for the preprocessing and R for the forecasting and correcting autocorrelation.
 For the forecasting, I want to determine the precision and the accuracy of my forecasting model (Time Vs Confirmed Cases)

-I choose to analyse only time and confirmed case My analysis step:

 1) Data Exploratory with Python: .
    - Exploring the casses in the top COVID countries: USA, Spain, Italy